 What is the moon cactus lifespan?
 How long does the moon cactus live up to?
 On average, the moon cactus can live up to one to three years.
 However, there are instances that the moon cactus has lived for more than 5 years.

 While most of the cacti can live for up to 10 to 200 years, the lifespan of the moon cactus can be less than the rest of the cacti.
 Moon cactus is a grafted cactus and can live for a maximum of five years.
-The shorter lifespan can be due to the rootstock which outgrows the top part o the plant.
+Another cause for the shorter lifespan can be due to the rootstock which outgrows the top part o the plant.

 How to Graft Moon Cactus?